OPanurag/water-tank-visualizer/README.md

 ## Input Format
 - Accepts integers separated by commas and/or whitespace.
-- Non-integer tokens are ignored or coerced if possible; invalid overall input results in an empty or partial render depending on parsing.
+- Decimal tokens are rounded to nearest integer; invalid overall input results in an empty or partial render depending on parsing.
 - Negative values are treated as 0 height for visualization purposes (if present).

 ## Project Structure